The Alexandrian

 PASSIVE OBSERVATION IS AUTOMATICALLY TRIGGERED

 Passive observation may include stuff that’s obvious to everybody (like walking into a room with a giant ball of flame hovering in the middle of it), but it might also include reactive mechanics for determining whether or not characters notice something that isn’t automatically apparent.
 In OD&D this would include surprise tests.
-In 3rd Edition, this would include Listen, Spot, and Knowledge checks (although these skills can also be used in non-reactive ways.)
+In D&D 3rd Edition, this would include Listen, Spot, and Knowledge checks (although these skills can also be used in non-reactive ways.)

 (Why am I including Knowledge skills here?
 Imagine that the characters walk into a room with a large heraldic shield painted on the wall.
 Do the characters recognize that as the archaic heraldry of King Negut III of Yrkathia?
 If they do, the players shouldn’t have to ask if they recognize it — they just recognize it.)